Department of Kinesiology

 Gateway Course

 Students pursuing the Bachelor of Science degree in Kinesiology must successfully complete the following Gateway Course with a grade of “C-” or better in no more than two attempts.
-A student who is unable to successfully complete this course within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change his or her major.
+A student who is unable to successfully complete this course within two attempts, including dropping a course with a grade of “W” or taking an equivalent course at another institution, will be required to change their major.

 KIN 2303Foundations of Kinesiology